 Teaching the child to clear their eyes by blinking instead of rubbing is key.
-Pure water isn’t found in a pool or a lake – and once soap has been used, it isn’t in a tub, either.
+Pure water isn’t found in a pool or a lake – and if the bathwater is soapy, it isn’t in a tub, either.
 Rubbing the eyes after water gets in them can make it worse.
 The blinking trick helps kids clear their eyes, or at least helps them think they do.

 “The key is to teach the blinking trick — when water gets close to the eyes, blink three times slowly and then celebrate the accomplishment of getting the eyes wet,” explains Caron.
 “You should never force a child to dunk their head underwater.
 They will do it when they are ready.”